ebrodbeck/NBA_Points_Model/README.md

 - Feature engineering was done using data from the 2018 season, found that essentially field goals made, three pointers made, and free throws made were the most important (makes sense)
 - Different regression models will be fit to these parameters and points
 - Simulations are run with random gaussian samplings of the key features based on the mean and standard deviation of those features over the last X games
-- loop the code to run the simulations for every game in the season from game X-72, where X is the number of games needed for the mean and std sample.
+- loop the code to run the simulations for every game in the season from game X-72, where X is the number of games needed for the mean and std sample. (working plan to do this by August 31 2023)

 ### Features
 | Parameter | Description |